mabdolalizadeh/CEH/README.md

 in here after `-p` we must add our platform and payload type and after `-f` add format and after `>` name the file.

-for changing process you can use `migrate`.

-for social engineering you can use `setoolkit` but remember you must be **root**. for remoting desktop you must use `seth`. you can clone it from [here](https://github.com/SySS-Research/Seth)
+for changing process you can use `migrate`. with `python3 -m http.srever [port]` you can make a server in your directory for social engineering you can use `setoolkit` but remember you must be **root**. for remoting desktop you must use `seth`. you can clone it from [here](https://github.com/SySS-Research/Seth)
 ### sql